Meet the Festival Orchestra Musicians

 Principal Tuba

-Alan Baer, Principal Tuba (March), joined the New York Philharmonic as Principal in 2004, having served as Principal with the Milwaukee Symphony, Long Beach Symphony, and Louisiana Philharmonic.
+Alan Baer, Principal Tuba, joined the New York Philharmonic as Principal in 2004, having served as Principal with the Milwaukee Symphony, Long Beach Symphony, and Louisiana Philharmonic.
 He has recorded with the Cleveland Orchestra under Vladimir Ashkenazy, and performed with Los Angeles Philharmonic, Chicago Symphony, New Orleans Symphony, and Los Angeles Concert Orchestra.
 Festival appearances include Ojai and Wisconsin’s Peninsula Music Festival.
 He has toured as featured soloist in Switzerland, Austria, Germany, and France.
 Mr. Baer studied at Indiana University of Pennsylvania with Gary Bird, then earned his bachelor’s at the Cleveland Institute under Ronald Bishop.
 He has done graduate work at the University of Southern California, Cleveland Institute, and California State University, Long Beach, where he studied with Tommy Johnson.
 He also taught at CSU and directed the University’s tuba ensemble and brass choir.
 Formerly, Mr. Baer was Adjunct Professor at the University of Wisconsin and directed the tuba-euphonium ensemble.
-This is his second year at Arizona Musicfest.
+This is his third year at Arizona Musicfest.

 Alana Wiesing